The Admissions Team

 When should I begin my application?
 When is the deadline?

-Applications are accepted no earlier than one year in advance of the expected date of matriculation and must be completed at least one month prior to the beginning of the term for which admission is sought.
-Please note that Please note that the deadlines for financial aid and scholarship applications are different from the deadline for admissions applications.
+Applications are accepted no earlier than one year in advance of the expected date of matriculation.
+Please note that the deadlines for financial aid and scholarship applications are different from the deadline for admissions applications, and may be earlier.
 You may reference the Financial Aid page for FAFSA and scholarship deadlines.

 How do I apply?

-Please note to the left additional information for International Students; MACC Students; and Special Instructions for transfers, visiting students from another seminary, special partnership (YoungLife, SIM, Salvation Army, IV, etc.) applicants, official auditors and current students.
+Please note to the left Special Instructions for international students, MACC students, transfer students, visiting students from another seminary, special partnership (YoungLife, SIM, Salvation Army, IV, etc.) applicants, official auditors and current students.

-Applications will be submitted to the Admissions Committee once the following items have been received:
+Applications will be reviewed once the following items have been received:

 Semlink and Non-Degree Seeking applicants should complete the full application.